If there is one thing guitar students of this era have in abundance, it is guitar exercises.

 Once again, practice this slide on its own if you’re not yet fluent in this

 You should also be practicing different types of slides, using different fingers and on different areas of the fretboard to master this commonly used technique.

 Step 4: Getting the rhythm right

-In this exercise we’re mainly using two rhythmic elements: Consecutive quavers (eight notes) in the first three bars, and triplets in the last two.
+In this exercise, we’re mainly using two rhythmic elements: Consecutive quavers (eighth notes) in the first three bars, and triplets in the last two.

 The former should be easy to play, but triplets may give you some trouble if you’ve never played them before.

 In this lesson, I go into depth on getting the feel of the triplet and give you exercises to practice triplets on the guitar.

 Practice the exercise in its entirety once again, as you did in the first step, but this time try to be as accurate as possible.

 If any technique or rhythmic pattern is giving you trouble, it means you need to practice it more in isolation.